 Outlook means the likely outcome of your disease and treatment.
 Your doctor may call this your prognosis.
 With kidney cancer, the likely outcome depends on how advanced the cancer is when it is diagnosed (the stage).
 The grade can also be important.

-We include statistics because people ask for them, but not everyone wishes to read this type of information.
-Remember you can skip this page if you don't want to read it, you can always come back to it.
+We include statistics because people ask for them but not everyone wants to read this type of information.
+Remember that you can skip this page if you don't want to read it.
+You can always come back to it.

 How reliable are cancer statistics?